bkim3395/grailed_backend/README.md

     disallowed_usernames table by concating an incrementing integer to the username string.
     By incrementing an integer, it also solves users that share same forbidden usernames.
-    The difference between this function and User.resolve_duplicates is that the first occurance is not ignored and its username is concatinated with an integer so that no user has disallowed usernames.
+    The difference between this function and User.resolve_duplicates is that the first occurance is not ignored and its username is concatinated with an integer so that no users have disallowed usernames.

     Like User.resolve_duplicates, it accepts an argument called "dry_run".
-    If dry_run is false, then the function will alter the rows to resolve the conflicts and update the database.
-If it is true, no alteration to the rows and the database would be made and print the user row that have forbidden usernames on console instead.
+    If it's false, the changes to the rows would be saved to the database.

-    The function will return an ActiveRecord:Relations object that will contain all User rows that have disallowed usernames.
+    If it's true, the changes to the rows won't be saved to the database and instead the app will print altered User rows on Rails console.

-    If dry_run was false, it will show updated usernames for each User row.
+    The function will return an ActiveRecord:Relations object that will contain all altered User rows that had disallowed usernames.

     Number of User Rows that have forbidden usernames (before db alterations): 25